 Using the above numbers, here’s a sample calculation of your total:

-Calculating total current assets is just the beginning of determining the financial health and liquidity of your business.
-You can use that number in other formulas to figure out areas for improvement and to keep your business running.
+Calculating the current assets formula is just the beginning of determining the financial health and liquidity of your business.
+Once you know how to get current assets, you can use that metric in other formulas to figure out areas for improvement and keep your business running.

 To calculate net working capital, subtract current liabilities from total current assets.
-Current liabilities are all amounts due to be paid to creditors within the next 12 months, and typically include categories such as accounts payable, accrued expenses, short-term debt and interest payable.
+Current liabilities are all amounts due to be paid to creditors within the next 12 months.
+They typically include categories such as accounts payable, accrued expenses, short-term debt and interest payable.

 Net working capital is an indication of a company’s liquidity.
 Having a positive net working capital signals your business is financially healthy and able to meet short-term obligations.